Overtime during peak periods: how to motivate your staff

 Regardless of whether your employment contracts include agreements for working overtime, you must still comply with the terms of the Working Hours Act.
 This includes the following rules:

-- Employees may not work more than 12 hours in a row per day, up to a maximum of 60 hours per week.
+- Employees may not work more than 12 hours per day, up to a maximum of 60 hours per week.
 And they cannot do that every week:

 - average maximum of 48 hours per week, over a period of 16 weeks,